sepesi/skills-github-pages/_posts/2025-11-03-Improving-Healthcare-Science.md

 As Hinton suggests, healthcare is a field where efficiency gains from AI are likely to expand services rather than displace labor due to high unmet demand.
 This proposal aligns with that view by focusing exclusively on augmenting the capabilities of healthcare professionals in a high-need area.

 ## 6.3 It'll further isolate people
-**OBJECTION:** Doctors are already complaining that their interactions with patients is being replaced by interactions with a laptop because of electronic medical records.
+**OBJECTION:** Doctors are already complaining that their interactions with patients are being replaced by interactions with a laptop because of electronic medical records.
 Interaction with an AI co-scientist would also replace interactions with people.
 **RESPONSE:** The increase in screen time is problematic in many fields, not just healthcare.
 Therefore, this Improving Healthcare Science proposal aims to increase interactions between people while not increasing interactions with screens.
 For example, the status and planning meetings involving the people stabilizing the hemoglobin levels of kidney dialysis patients will be held at a popular cafe near the dialysis center.
 The relaxed atmosphere of that cafe is expected to encourage interactions between people.
 The many hypothesis testing options presented by co-scientist will be reviewed like the many menu options available at the cafe: on paper, not on a screen.

 ## 6.4 It's inviting an AI overlord